Uninterpretable-Evolving-Blackbox/askVEPai/work/research/reprompting_proposal.md

 It is judged per query, not per factor. `origin` changes nothing on a purely clinical question and decides the common-variant filter on a frequency one, so no fixed per-factor rule is right for both.

-**Why `origin` is not simply asked about.** If silence about germline versus somatic cannot be resolved from the text, the obvious move is to ask.
-We tested that directly, with `origin`'s assumption removed so that nothing suppressed the question: the rule asks about it on 0 of the 19 ablations where `origin` was the removed fact.
-Its real risk is a filter being switched on rather than an option going missing, and the somatic default already prevents that.
+**Why `origin` is not simply asked about.** Because being wrong is cheap, and we say so.
+Guessing somatic withholds one optional pre-filter from a germline user; guessing germline applies a filter that deletes a somatic user's findings.
+Across the review rows, assuming somatic harms 0 of 16 germline rows.
+A wrong guess costs a disclosure line the user can correct in a sentence, and interrupting everyone to avoid that is a bad trade.
+The rule agrees independently: with the assumption removed so that nothing suppressed the question, it asks about origin on 0 of the 19 ablations where origin was the removed fact.

 ## 4. What it assumes, and what each assumption costs